psychemedia/storytelling-notes/grateful_dead.md

 ```

-The followong variant, which is one I tend to prefer, is close to the version I head Ben Haggerty tell at the *Stealing Thunder* storytelling festival in 2025, in which the dead man was a blacksmith(?) who has taken all the iron from that place; the conceit with the witches saw the young man take a sack of what looked like gold (but turned to worthless leaves?) whilst the companion took what looked to be worthless ("oh, you don't want that..").
+The following variant, which is one I tend to prefer, is close to the version I head Ben Haggerty tell at the *Stealing Thunder* storytelling festival in 2025, in which the dead man was a blacksmith(?) who has taken all the iron from that place; the conceit with the witches saw the young man take a sack of what looked like gold (but turned to worthless leaves?) whilst the companion took what looked to be worthless ("oh, you don't want that...").
 The troll was a (the?) devil (?).

 ```{admonition} A Norwegian variant, *The Companion*, 1874
 :class: dropdown